gorango/flowcraft/README.md

 The most advanced example: a powerful runtime that executes complex, graph-based AI workflows defined in simple JSON-like objects.
 This shows how to build highly dynamic and modular AI agent systems.

+> [!IMPORTANT]
-The `GraphBuilder` is fully **type-safe**.
+> The `GraphBuilder` is fully **type-safe**.
 By defining a simple map of your node types to their data payloads, TypeScript can validate your entire graph at compile time, ensuring that the data provided to each node matches what its class expects.
 This eliminates a whole category of runtime configuration errors.

 ```mermaid
 graph TD